-The carrying amounts of the Group's financial assets and liabilities including trade and bills receivables, prepayments, deposits and other receivables, amount due from an associate, amount due from a joint venture, cash and cash equivalents, pledged bank deposits, trade and other payables, lease liabilities, amount due to a joint venture, borrowings and financial assets at fair value through profit or loss approximate their fair values.
+The directors of the Company consider that the carrying amounts of the Group's financial assets and liabilities including trade and bills receivables, prepayments, deposits and other receivables, amount due from a joint venture, cash and cash equivalents, pledged bank deposits, trade and other payables, lease liabilities, the amount due to a joint venture and borrowings approximate their fair values.

-4.4 Offsetting financial assets and financial liabilities
+3.4 Offsetting financial assets and financial liabilities

-No financial assets and financial liabilities were subject to offsetting, enforceable master netting arrangements and similar agreements as at 31 December 2020 and 2019.
+No financial assets and financial liabilities were subject to offsetting, enforceable master netting arrangements and similar agreements as at 31 December 2021 and 2020.

-5 Critical accounting estimates and judgments
+4 Critical accounting estimates and judgments